kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

     // For example, a container with a PID namespace of NODE expects to view
     // all of the processes on the host running the kubelet.
     NODE      = 2;
-    // A NODE_WIDE_REMAPPED namespace applies to all pods on a given kubernetes node.
-    // The uid/gids of the pods/containers on a given node are mapped to a range of uids/gids
-    // from that Node's namespace.
-For e.g. starting with 200000 id on the nodes namespace,
-    // 10000 ids are allocated for a pod.
-This means uid/gid 0 inside the pod would map to 200000 id on the nodes namespace.
-    // For example, starting from uid/gid 0, 10000 uids/gids in this namespace are mapped to
-    // 10000 ids on node namespace,starting with id 200000. i.e uid/gid 0 in this namespace is
-    // mapped to uid/gid 200000 on node namespace.
-    NODE_WIDE_REMAPPED = 3;
 }

 ```